MisanthropicBit/bibpy/docs/tutorial.rst

 .. code:: bash

     # Assume we still have the entries from the previous example loaded here
-    >>> bibpy.write_string(result1.entries)
+    >>> bibpy.write_string(result1)
     >>> bibpy.write_file('new-references.bib', result2.entries)

+You can pass both the :py:func:`bibpy.entries.Entries` object or a list of entries to the write functions.
 Both functions take a lot of formatting options for e.g. alignment of the equal signs of fields in entries, sorting fields alphabetically or using a user-defined, partial order.
 Try running the `formatting example
 <https://github.com/MisanthropicBit/bibpy/blob/master/examples/formatting.py>`_
 to see the effects of all the options.